-This gas-fired water heater's design is certified by CSA International under the American National Standard Z21.10.1 and CSA 4.1-M, most current editions at the time of manufacture.
-This is a category III water heater.
+This gas-fired water heater is design certified by CSA International under the American National Standard Z21.10.3 and CAN/CGA 4.3-M most current editions at the time of manufacture.
+This is a category IV water heater.

 This water heater must be installed in accordance with local codes or, in the absence of local codes, the National Fuel Gas Code, ANSI Z223.1-Latest Edition) and/or in Canada CAN/CGA B149 Installation Codes (Latest Editions).
-The warranty for this water heater is in effect only when the water heater is installed, adjusted, and operated in accordance with these Installation and Operating Instructions.
+The warranty for this water heater is in effect only when the water heater is installed, adjusted, and operated in accordance with these Installation and Operation Instructions.
 The manufacturer will not be held liable for any damage resulting from alteration and/or failure to comply with these instructions.